 True intent of the caste system

 The caste system in India has been a subject of much controversy.
 It was supposed to be an identification of man’s inbuilt inclinations and capacities, but gradually this truth was lost and it morphed into a mechanical system for slotting people into various social categories based on their birth in a certain family.
 It thus became a vehicle for stigma and discrimination.
-In the following selections from various works, Sri Aurobindo points out the true origin of the caste system - how the four castes are actually four latent powers (caturvyuha) within Man which must be perfected by every person on the spiritual path.
-The Brahmin represents the faculty of knowledge, the Kshatriya represents valour, the Vaishya represents commerce and relationship of harmony, while the Shudra represents perfection in work.
+In the following selections from various works, Sri Aurobindo points out the true origin of the caste system – how the four castes are actually four latent powers (caturvyuha) within Man which must be perfected by every person on the spiritual path.
+The Brahmin represents the faculty of knowledge, ethics and learning, the Kshatriya represents valour, the Vaishya represents commerce and relationship of harmony, while the Shudra represents perfection in work.

 In contemporary terms:

-1. Brahmin = academia or intelligentsia.
+1. Brahmin = intelligentsia.

 2. Kshatriya = people involved in governance.